Skilled Immigration

 Belgium work visa processing time

-The processing time for a Belgium work visa typically takes from 3- 4 years but may take up to 6 weeks in some cases.
+The processing time for a Belgium work visa typically takes from 3- 4 weeks but may get extended up to 6 weeks in some cases.

 Here are the details of the different processing times of Belgium work visas: